bootique/bootique-swagger/README.md

 it acessible via `bootique-jetty`.
 There are a few ways to obtain this JSON file.
 Typically you'd write `swagger.yaml` by hand, and then convert it to `swagger.json` with `swagger-codegen` [tool](https://github.com/swagger-api/swagger-codegen) that has Maven plugin and CLI flavors.
-From here the steps are the same as with any static file that you want to expose via HTTP in a Bootique app:
+From here the steps are the same as with any static file that you want to expose via HTTP in a Bootique app.
+Here is one possible setup:

-* Designate a "docroot" directory.
+* Designate a "docroot" directory as a subdirectory of the project resources.
 E.g. `src/main/resources/doctroot`
 * Configure `bootique-jetty` to include the "default" servlet rooted in this
 directory: